lululoid/meZram/README.md

 Details in here https://source.android.com/docs/core/perf/lmkd

 ## Features
   - lmkd tweaks for smoother experience.
-Based on https://source.android.com/docs/core/perf/lmkd.
   - open more apps, while also maintaining performance
+  - may increase gaming performance by reducing pressure aspects, especially memory pressure
-  - you could tweak the props on you own just edit /data/adb/modules/meZram/system.prop.
+  - you could tweak the props on you own just edit /data/adb/modules/meZram/system.prop then restart.
 Be careful because this modify low level system function.
-Could break you system although it isn't permanent.
+Could break you system although it isn't permanent, just reinstall or remove this module if its happened.
-  - change the size of your ZRAM
+  - change the size of your ZRAM to 50% of RAM.
   - change the size of your SWAP
   - adjusting SWAP size on your own.
 Up to the size of your RAM.
-Although i don't recommmend it for general user becaus it' more likely has no performance benefit.
-The default 50% is enough
+Although i don't recommmend it for general user because it's more likely has no performance benefits.
+The default 50% is enough.
   - miui and stock rom with some "bad custom ROM" usually not support lmkd tweaks.
 You as well just give it a try.
 Maybe some tweaks will get applied.

 ## TODO
+- Add AI? lol 😹.
+Seriously its's never better.
+While demands changing based on user, the tweaks itself become less efficient.
+Add AI that could adapt to user seems to be interesting idea.
+But I still so much to learn, anxiety and depression is the biggest obstacle of mine.